Bilateral and Unilateral Contracts

 The main difference between a unilateral contract and a bilateral contract is that the former involves only a promisor while the latter involves a promisor and a promisee.
 Unlike a unilateral contract, in which the promisor promises payment in exchange for a completed task, a bilateral contract allows for an upfront exchange.
 Since a unilateral contract does not guarantee the completion of the task, it is almost never used in the business world.

 If you need help understanding or creating bilateral and unilateral contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.